Finite entropy translating solitons in slabs: Uniqueness of the pitchforks

-As the line $\{(x_0,0)\} \times \R$ is thus contained in our translator $\Sigma$, this must also be a line of symmetry of $\Sigma$ (by Schwarz reflection).
-Among other things, this implies that $p=(0,0,0)$.

 We have thus proved that $\Sigma\setminus(\{(0,0)\} \times \R)$ has two connected components and each of these components is strictly mean convex.
 We aim to show that, in fact, the projection $\Pi_z$ restricted to each connected component is a diffeomorphism onto its image.
 Otherwise, let $p_1$ and $p_2$ so that $\Pi_z(p_1)=\Pi_z(p_2)$.
 So, let us consider an arc $\alpha$ of the curve $\pi_y(\langle p_1,\ee_2\rangle) \cap \Sigma$ connecting $p_1$ and $p_2$.
 This would yield either a local maximum or local minimum for the function $\mathbf{x}\mapsto \langle \mathbf{x},\ee_1\rangle$.
 But at such extremum point, the projection $\Pi_z$ restricted to any neighborhood of the point could not be one-to-one, and this gives a contradiction.
 Therefore, each connected component of $\Sigma\setminus(\{(0,0)\}\times \R)$ is a smooth graph.
-Now, the theorem follows from the classification theorem for semi-graphical translators, see Theorem \ref{semigraphical-theorem} or \cite{HMW-2}[Theorem 34], seeing as all the other examples in the list are periodic, hence of infinite entropy, and/or have infinite width. \end{proof}
+Now, the theorem follows from the classification theorem for semi-graphical translators, see Theorem \ref{semigraphical-theorem} or \cite[Theorem 34]{HMW22-2}, seeing as all the other examples in the list are periodic, hence of infinite entropy, and/or have infinite width. \end{proof}

-\begin{Remark} Although it has been conjectured that, given $w \geq \pi$, there is only one (up to rigid motions) pitchfork of width $2w$, it has at the time of writing not been rigorously proven.
+\begin{Remark} Although it has been conjectured in \cite{HMW22-2} that, given $w \geq \pi$, there is only one (up to rigid motions) pitchfork of width $2w$, it has at the time of writing not been rigorously proven.
 See Remark \ref{pitchfork-uniqueness} for further explanations. \end{Remark}

 \begin{Remark} The hypothesis of $\Sigma$ being simply connected cannot be removed, as there are examples, constructed by X.H.
-Nguyen \cite{Nguyen}, of complete translators contained in a slab, with entropy $\lambda(\Sigma) = 3$ and infinite genus (see also \cite{HMW-2}.) \end{Remark}
+Nguyen \cite{Ngu09}, of complete translators contained in a slab, with entropy $\lambda(\Sigma) = 3$ and infinite genus (see also \cite{HMW22-2}.)
+Nguyen's examples form a $1$ parameter family of translators